vaadin/sso-kit-hilla/README.md

 },
 ```

-Add a `login` route to the exported routes:
+Add a `login` route to the exported routes (will use the first registered provider in this example):

 ```typescript
 {